 The events of the game are set into motion when a terrorist attack hits the water bound Jefferson Island, destroying all contact to the outside world.
 The terrorist group, called The Organizers, then instates a sadistic competition for survival, which is then turned into a TV show, called "Death Watch".
 The prize for the last man on the island is a ticket out of the city and a cash sum of $100 million.
-You play as Jack Cayman, a bounty hunter and participant in the competition.
-Your goal as of now is either to win the $100 million or stop The Organizers.
-That's not to say that it isn't both.
+Players control Jack Cayman, a bounty hunter and participant in the competition.
+The player's goal, as of now, is either to win the $100 million or stop The Organizers.

 The game was developed by Platinum Games and published by Spike in Japan and Sega in all other regions.
 This was their first release after forming with their next releases being Bayonetta, Infinite Space and Vanquish.

 The main gameplay mechanic is based around open world fighting.
 Jack's main weapon is a chainsaw, but he can utilize various objects in the environment to dispatch enemies, such as knives, garbage cans and baseball bats.
 He can also use parts of the environment, such as spiked walls, furnaces, grinders and metal presses.
 More stylish kills award the player more points and allow them to progress faster through the game.
-In addition to the main beat-em-up gameplay, Jack also participates in a variety of minigames, such as Man Darts, where you use a baseball bat to hit enemies into a massive dartboard.
-There are also driving segments in the game, where you use your motorcycle to traverse long expanses of terrain, killing people as they drive by.
-Each region has an "appropriate" boss that you must fight to finish the level.
-Score is a primary motivator in the game, and as a result you can go back and play any level whenever you want to increase your score or complete sub-missions.
+In addition to the main beat-em-up gameplay, Jack also participates in a variety of minigames, such as Man Darts, where players use a baseball bat to hit enemies into a massive dartboard.
+There are also driving segments in the game, where players use their motorcycle to traverse long expanses of terrain, killing people as they drive by.
+Each region has a boss that must be fought to finish the level.
+Score is a primary motivator in the game, and as a result, players can go back and play any level to increase their score or complete sub-missions.

 Mad World requires the use of the nunchuk as well as the Wii Remote.
 Most attacks are done with either the A button, B button or a waggle of the Wii Remote.
 Button A performs a punch, B engages the forearm Chainsaw and a shake of the remote does a variety of context sensitive attacks.
-Holding the A button will grab an opponent, at which point you can either throw them (waggle), interact with the surroundings (waggle), or headbutt them (waggle the nunchuk).
-The headbutt will stun your opponent, allowing you to drag them farther.
-Getting a held opponent near some fixture (spiked wall, rose bush, random spiked bus) will allow you to waggle the Wii Remote and kill them in a more creative fashion (and score more points).
+Holding the A button will grab an opponent, at which point, players can either throw them (waggle), interact with the surroundings (waggle), or headbutt them (waggle the nunchuk).
+The headbutt will stun opponents, allowing them to be dragged farther.
+Getting a held opponent near some fixture (spiked wall, rose bush, random spiked bus) will allow players to waggle the Wii Remote and kill them in a more creative fashion (and score more points).
 Boss battles and mid-level challenges have a variety of context sensitive waggle moves to perform different attacks.
-These battles have a God of War feel to them, as you enter a QTE (of sorts) to perform certain moves.

 The game involves the people of Jefferson Island being forced to compete in a $100 million show for the last man standing.
 If they refuse to participate in killing everyone around them, including family members and friends, then they will not be given the antidote to the deadly virus that the Organizers have infected the citizens with.
 The president only states that he and his operatives are aware of the situation in Jefferson Island.
 The Organizers shoot down the police helicopters as a show of force.
 The announcers are watching Jack adding humor and commentary as he goes about the city killing everyone in sight and saving innocent civilians.